aakashs07/aakashs07.github.io/index.md

 During this year, I worked on revisiting a few concepts of deep learning.
 I completed a few courses on Coursera.
 Andrew Ng has been a great resource and has put a lot efforts in democratizing AI.
 Kudos to him!!

 I did not update this section of my page as I was busy working on developing a portfolio of NLP projects.
-Check _[this](https://github.com/aakashs07/nlp_projects/blob/master/Twitter_sentiment_analysis_nb1_using_naive_bayes.ipynb)_ out -
+Check _[this](https://github.com/aakashs07/nlp_projects/blob/master/Twitter_sentiment_analysis_nb1_using_naive_bayes.ipynb)_ out.

 At Sykes Enterprises, I worked on a few projects that allowed me to apply the knowledge gained through these courses.
+I worked on exciting NLP projects at Sykes Enterprises, Inc. A few of these projects are:
+- Keyword Extraction,
+- Fine-tune agent-customer call type predictions using BERT,
+- Experiment with AI models for tasks, such as toxicity classification and face detection, using Tensorflow.js.

 _June_
 - Sykes Enterprises, Inc. was acquired by Sitel Group.